Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 ### VPC (Virtual Private Cloud)

 While traffic is protected between the client application and MTE Relay Server, the traffic is not encoded while it is proxied to the upstream service.
-The MTE Relay container should be deployed in the same VPC as the upstream servers so that proxied traffic can remain internal only.
+The MTE API Relay Container should be deployed in the same VPC as the upstream servers so that proxied traffic can remain internal only.
 See the architecture diagrams for a visual representation.

 # Costs

-The MTE Relay container is a usage-based model based on Cost/Unit/Hr, where a unit = AWS ECS Task.
+The MTE API Relay Container is a usage-based model based on Cost/Unit/Hr, where a unit = AWS ECS Task.
 See the marketplace listing for costs.

 ### Billable Services